Anuja04/Predicting-Cuisine/README.md

 # Predicting-Cuisine
-Given a set of ingredients the model should guess the cuisine Input data - Nested json file
+Given a set of ingredients the model should guess the cuisine.
+Input data - Nested json file.
 Ecosystem – Spark
-Machine learning algorithm for prediction – Random Forest Classifier
+Machine learning algorithm for prediction – Random Forest Classifier.